- slide 1 of 27

 Finally, at the end of this chapter, the Americans attempt their first spaceship launch.
 Vanguard made it only three yards off the ground before it blows up.
 This brings it back to the importance of Sonny Hickam’s own attempts to build a rocket.

 The introduction of Quentin, an odd, but smart young boy who is quite unpopular because he is intelligent.
 He becomes Sonny’s partner, and a driving force, in building a rocket as the two learn about the history of the rocket and experiment with creating their own black powder.
 In addition, Sonny finally builds up the courage to ask out Dorothy, but while he does go to her house, he doesn’t quite get the chance to ask her out as she changes the subject when he tries.

 This chapter begins with the launch of the first successful United States satellite by the Army Ballistic Missile Agency.
 This moment is told through the eyes of young boys who stay up all night to see the images of the launch.
 The boys who watch it form their own organization, the Big Creek Missile Agency.

 In this chapter, you can begin to see more of the conflict between Sonny Hickam and his father.
 His father has told him not to build the rockets but he does it anyway.
 In fact, he goes behind his father’s back to do it.
 This leads to the chapter’s title, "Mr. Bykovski," who is a welder on the night shift.
 He helps the boys even though he technically isn’t supposed to.
-To create the rockets, they need with a few pieces of pipe.
+To create the rockets, they need help with a few pieces of pipe.
 When the boys do finally successfully launch their rocket, one of them hits his father’s office.
 This bit of misfortune leads to his father calling the man who helped him a thief.